 Improved security in the event of a data breach

 Proton Mail uses zero-access encryption, which means it is technically impossible for us to decrypt user messages.
 Zero-Access Encryption applies to all messages in your mailbox, even messages which did not come from other Proton Mail users.

 This provides stronger security compared to Gmail because even if Proton Mail were somehow breached, user messages remain secure because Proton Mail only stores encrypted messages.
 In other words, if an attacker steals emails from Proton Mail, the attacker would not have the ability to decrypt them, as even Proton Mail cannot decrypt them.
 The use of Zero-Access Encryption, therefore, adds a strong layer of resiliency against catastrophic data breaches.

 No tracking and logging

 Google records literally every action done by its users(new window).
-This includes your IP address, every search that you do, which emails you open, which websites you visit, and much more.
+This includes your IP address(new window), every search that you do, which emails you open, which websites you visit, and much more.
 Proton Mail takes the opposite approach and by default, does not monitor or record user activity, not even IP addresses.

 Encryption for messages in transit